Online Resource Allocation with Cancellations: Primal-Dual Algorithms for Matching Environment (and Beyond)

-\begin{remark} First, note that \Cref{alg:primal dual matching} achieves a competitive ratio of at most $\optCRgen$ even when the buyback cost is not equal to $f$ but it is guaranteed to be no more than $\buybackcost$.
-In particular, if the exact value of $\buybackcost$ is unknown to the algorithm, running the algorithm on a known upper bound $\Bar{\buybackcost}$ guarantees a competitive ratio of $\optCRgenfBar$.
-Second, consider the case of stochastic $\buybackcost$, where the buyback parameter will be drawn from a (possibly unknown) distribution $F$ every time a buyback happens.
-Given the linearity of the total weight minus the buyback cost objective, the algorithm which knows the mean of distribution $F$ (and uses $\mathbb{E}[f]$ as its buyback parameter) obtains a competitive ratio of at most $\optCRgenexf$ in expectation by linearity of the expectations. \end{remark}
+\begin{remark} \Cref{alg:primal dual matching} achieves a competitive ratio of at most $\optCRgen$, even when the actual buyback factor is not equal to $\buybackcost$ but it is guaranteed to be no more than $\buybackcost$.
+In particular, if the exact value of $\buybackcost$ is unknown to the algorithm, using a known upper bound $\Bar{\buybackcost}$ instead ensures a competitive ratio of at most $\optCRgenfBar$.
+Additionally, consider the scenario of stochastic buyback costs, where the buyback parameter is drawn from a (possibly unknown) distribution each time a buyback occurs.
+Due to the linearity of the objective function (total weight minus buyback cost), an algorithm that sets the buyback parameter to the known mean $\expect{\buybackcost}$ achieves an expected competitive ratio of at most $\optCRgenexf$. \end{remark} \revcolor{